Should You Fear the Reaper Botnet?

 Thunder TPS’s on-premise protection also integrates with Verisign’s cloud-based DDoS Protection Services to deliver cloud-bursting capabilities that offload attack mitigation to the cloud.
 The Verisign service is backed by global points of presence and multiple terabits per second of global capacity.
 It ensures your network won’t collapse under the weight of a high-volume attack.

-A strong DDoS defense solution, like A10 Thunder TPS, can help protect against threats now and threats that could spring up in the future.
+A strong DDoS protection solution, like A10’s Thunder Threat Protection System (TPS), can help protect against threats now and threats that could spring up in the future.
 So if Reaper starts launching DDoS attacks, or researchers uncover the next big botnet, you’re covered, and you won’t have to fear the Reaper.